How To Get The Perfect Tie-Dye Every Time, According To Fashion Designers

 Step 2: Mix your dye with warm water

 Once you’ve chosen what dyes to use, just add them to a squirt bottle or pot/bucket with warm water and mix together.
-“I like the colors to be a bit uneven and complex so I’ll mix the red with a bit of green and other colors so that results are a bit earthier, unexpected, and not so bright and perfect,” Tung says.
+“I like the colours to be a bit uneven and complex so I’ll mix the red with a bit of green and other colours so that results are a bit earthier, unexpected, and not so bright and perfect,” Tung says.

 Advertisement